coiled/talkpython-getting-started-with-dask/README.md

 # Getting Started with Dask

-This repository contains the material for Talk Python Training course on Getting Started with Dask.
+This repository contains the material for **Talk Python Training course** on Getting Started with Dask.

+In this **free** course, we will get you up to speed with Dask and show you how to easily convert pandas workloads to blazing Dask clusters (locally across cores or scaled-out across cloud servers).

+Learn more and take the course at: [training.talkpython.fm](https://training.talkpython.fm/courses/introduction-to-scaling-python-and-pandas-with-dask)

 ## Prerequisites